-In this Internet age, many people fear that effective data protection and maintaining one’s privacy is nearly impossible.
+In the digital age, many people fear that effective data protection and maintaining one’s privacy is nearly impossible.
 While it’s true that marketers, the government, and others are gathering and analyzing more data than ever about every individual, we can still exert some control over what’s out there, who’s tracking us and what they can do with our information.
 It starts with data protection training.

 The National Security Agency (NSA) has admitted that it is “capturing and analyzing metadata on every American.”
-Facebook is appropriating data from users’ posts, likes, and images for use in product advertising endorsements.
+Facebook and other social media outlets collect data from users’ posts, likes, and other activity for use in ad targeting.
 These are just two of hundreds of examples that fuel the average person’s increasing concern over privacy.

 A 2016 survey indicates that 74 percent of Internet users are more worried about data protection and privacy than they were a year ago.
 Seventy-four percent of respondents also said they were less likely to enable location tracking on the web, while 84 percent said they are less likely to click on online ads.